kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 * The OpenJDK Java virtual machine uses the standard free function.
 It is based on the standard C/C++ library, and calls the standard `free()` function, and as such will work as appropriate for the distribution it is installed on (glibc or musl).
 * NodeJS will call `madvise` if the memory reduction feature is used.
 Follow the code starting at https://github.com/nodejs/node/blob/master/deps/v8/src/heap/sweeper.cc#L322

+The Java runtime autoconfigures some garbage collector sizes based on the amount of memory available to it.
+Since Java 9, the JDK is cgroup aware and will correctly use the amount of memory available to the cgroup that it is running in to perform this initialization.
+The OpenJDK implementation uses the `hierarchical_memory_limit` field in its `memory.stat` file to determine the amount of memory that is available to it.
+This field contains the maximum calculated amount of memory available to the cgroup based on the limits set on the entire memory controller hierarchy.

 ### User Stories